 Implementation and Integration Issues

-First Sprint: (see calendar) (Agile Software Development.
+First Sprint/First Iteration: (see calendar) (Agile Software Development.
 Deliverables: Results after First Iteration)

-Deliverables: A demo and the entire report, incuding requirements
+Deliverables: A demo, acceptance testing and the entire report, incuding requirements

 spec, design, source codes, test plan and testing results, user's manual, installation and maintenance procedures, and results after first sprint/first iteration)

 Final Exam (see calendar) (Chapters 1-14)